zulkiflizaki/personal-cv-resume/README.md

 ## Built with TravisCI

-This project is built by TravisCI.
+This project is built using TravisCI.
+Instead of using GitHub Action, I built this project using TravisCI based on tutorial from [**this repository**](https://github.com/PHPirates/travis-ci-latex-pdf).

 ## How to Use